chew-wj/fast-api/terraform/README.md

 ## Important Notes

-- The configuration uses the AWS provider and EKS module from the Terraform registry
 - State file is configured to be stored in S3 (uncomment and configure the backend block in main.tf)
 - Default region is set to us-west-2 (modify in variables.tf if needed)
 - Node groups are configured with t3.medium instances by default
-- The cluster is configured with public access enabled for the control plane

 ## Security Considerations